openhoat/wsem/README.md

 WsEventMgr.emit(event, data) : same as emit of socket.io

-WsEventMgr.on(event, callback) :

-Send a 'register' event to the server and register a callback for this event (on method of socket.io)
+WsEventMgr.on(event, callback) : send a 'register' event to the server and register a callback for this event (on method of socket.io)

-WsEventMgr.end(event, callback) :

-Unregister a callback for the specified event
+WsEventMgr.end(event, callback) : unregister a callback for the specified event

 ## Demo